vekexasia/comfoair-esp32/README.md

 The component will expose a climate entity with heat,cool,auto modes and all the fan speeds.

-Furthermore current indoor humidity and temperature as well as current target temperature will be shon as in the picture below.i
+Furthermore current indoor humidity and temperature as well as current target temperature will be shon as in the picture below.

 ![climate.png](docs/climate.png)

 ## Global filters